Web Apps Overview

 Filtering Chart Content

 For ease of use, the dashboard has options/buttons at the top of the dashboard that can be used to filter the chart information.
-In addition, the last section of the dashboard (i.e., Web Apps list) allows you to include or exclude the Web Apps that contribute to the vulnerability data.
+In addition, the last section of the dashboard (i.e., the Web Apps list) allows you to include or exclude the Web Apps that contribute to the vulnerability data.

 Options/Buttons Descriptions